 Hartmann’s Creek, Waupaca

-Diana, “A lot of people fish in the neenah slough, at Baldwin park, for example, and there is a playground too, but no restrooms.”
+Diana, “A lot of people fish in the Neenah Slough and at Baldwin Park; there is a playground too, but no restrooms.”